A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Background

-Gauss-Seidel is one of the simplest preconditioners.
-Based on stationary iterative methods, Gauss-Seidel is relatively easy to implement, so it is often the choice if one must implement a preconditioner from scratch.
+Gauss-Seidel and its generalization SOR (successive over-relaxation) are some of the simplest preconditioners.
+Based on stationary iterative methods, Gauss-Seidel and SOR are relatively easy to implement, require virtually no setup time (at least in serial), and are sometimes fairly effective.
+Therefore, they are often good choices if one needs to implement a preconditioner from scratch.